kr-matthews/connect-4/README.md

 ## Intentions

 Best practices with state management and (custom) hooks.
-Separation of concerns (keeping views dumb and state logic within hooks) and better component management/organization.
+Separation of concerns (keeping views dumb and state logic within hooks) and better component management/organization -- including, and especially, testing.
 Communication with a network -- potentially PubNub.

 ## Focus